Negative Informal (Tú) Commands

 Irregular Negative Informal Commands

-If a verb is irregular in the present subjunctive, it maintains the same irregular form in the negative informal command.
+If a verb is irregular in the present subjunctive, its negative informal command form maintains the same irregularity.

 In negative informal commands, the pronoun goes between the negative word (like no or nunca) and the verb.